Anne-Lise98/Unpacking-the-LocalGLMnet-/README.md

 5. Run plot_freq.R.
 In this file, a function generating plots for the frequency obtained by a model is defined.

+6. Run Loss_functions.R.
+In this file, the Poisson deviance loss function as well as the square loss function are defined.

-6. Run GLM.R.
+7. Run GLM.R.
 A generalized linear model is fitted on the learning data.
 After this, the number of claims on the testing data is estimated and a likelihood ratio test is considered.

-7. Run keras_plot_loss_min.R.
+8. Run keras_plot_loss_min.R.
 In this file, a function generating plots for the validation and training loss for the neural networks and LocalGLMnets is determined.
 These plots indicate the epoch at which we obtain the smallest validation loss.

-8. Run Neural Networks.R.
+9. Run Neural Networks.R.
 Various neural networks to predict the number of claims are computed.

-9. Run covariatecontributions.R.
+10. Run covariatecontributions.R.
 In this file, a function plotting the covariate contributions for the continuous covariates for a LocalGLMnet is determined.

-10. Run covariatecontributions_binary.R.
+11. Run covariatecontributions_binary.R.
 In this file, a function plotting the covariate contributions for the binary covariates for a LocalGLMnet is determined.

-11. Run regressionattention.R.
+12. Run regressionattention.R.
 This function plots the regression attentions with the corresponding coverage ratio area for the binary and continuous covariates.

-12. Run LocalGLMnet.R.
+13. Run LocalGLMnet.R.
 Various LocalGLMnets are computed.
 Moreover, the various covariates are analysed.